Longtete/WordPress-User-Interactively-Theme/README.md

 and will make your modification more easier

-glad that u use this theme,have fun :)

 if u realize the zip file is too large ,don't worry it's just the example image files